Gabi Simpson: Early life and education

-Simpson is originally from Sydney's Eastern Suburbs, growing up in Randwick and, in 2010, graduating from St Catherine's School, Waverley.
+Born 17 October 1992, Simpson is originally from Sydney's Eastern Suburbs, growing up in Randwick and, in 2010, graduating from St Catherine's School, Waverley.
 Between 2010 and 2016 she completed a Bachelor of Physiotherapy.
 She started her degree at the University of Sydney but switched to the University of Queensland after joining Queensland Firebirds.

 Playing career

 New South Wales

 Simpson played for teams representing Randwick, Baulkham Hills and Parramatta Auburn.
 Between 2009 and 2012, she represented New South Wales at under-17, under-19 and under-21 levels in the Australian National Netball Championships.
-In 2010 she was a member of the under-19 team that were runners up.
-In 2011 she was a member of both the under-19 and under-21 tournament winning teams.
+In 2010, she was a member of the under-19 team that were runners up.
+In 2011, she was a member of both the under-19 and under-21 tournament winning teams.
 She was also named the under-19 tournament Most Valuable Player.
-In 2012 she won a third tournament with the under-21 team.
+In 2012, she won a third tournament with the under-21 team.